 |Opioid Prescription Policy Changes Effective Jan.
 1, 2017|

-|(Applies to your patients with BlueCross commercial, BlueAdvantage (PPO)SM, BlueChoice (HMO)SM and BlueCare Plus (HMO SNP)SM plans)|
+|Applies to your patients with BlueCross Commercial, BlueAdvantage (PPO), BlueChoice (HMO) and BlueCare Plus (HMO SNP) plans|

 |Prior authorization required for all long-acting opioid prescriptions|